gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough4.md

     toVegaLite (sel [] :: scatterProps)
 ```

-The `Interval` selection type is useful for rapidly choosing a region of a view.
+The `seInterval` selection type is useful for rapidly choosing a region of a view.
 Simply providing an unparameterised selection allows both the width and the height of the selection to be chosen:

 ```elm {v l s interactive}